If you’re a performer looking to share work-in-progress we’d love to hear from you!

-So far, we’ve helped lots of artists launch exciting new projects – so if you’re looking for support, access to rehearsal space, an audience and to be part of a wider creative community, get in touch.
-Projects & artists who have been part of Hatch so far include: Milly Thomas’ Dust, Joana Nastari’s Fuck You Pay Me, Sophia del Pizzo’s Assmonkey: In Conversation, Isobel Roger’s Elsa.
+So far, we’ve helped lots of artists launch exciting new projects – so if you’re looking for support, an audience and to be part of a wider creative community, please get in touch.

 How do I submit an idea?

-If you’re interested in performing at Hatch please fill out this submission form by midnight on Sunday 2nd February.
+If you’re interested in performing as part of the upcoming Hatch event please fill out this submission form by midday on Friday 15th May.
 If you have trouble linking or uploading to the form send material to email@example.com and please get in touch if you have any questions.

 What are we looking for?

 - Six different acts, 10 minutes each in length

 - Innovative theatre, cabaret, comedy, poetry, performance art and everything in between – anyone willing to take risks and try something new.

 - At this moment, we’re particularly interested in submissions that respond to or experiment with the digital format and that find creative ways to engage audiences actively in participation from their homes.

 - We’re often drawn to work that is interdisciplinary or hard to define